tarantool/doc/sphinx/book/box/limitations.rst

     If a field in a tuple can contain a million bytes, then the index key can contain a million bytes, so the maximum is determined by factors such as :ref:`Number of bytes in a tuple <limitations_bytes_in_tuple>`, not by the index support.
-Note re storage engines: with vinyl the maximum is 1024.

 .. _limitations_number_of_spaces: